ThundeRatz/travesim/README.md

 geometry_msgs/Twist[] twist   # desired twist in world frame
 ```

-For convenience, this package have a script ([vision_proxy.py](./scripts/vision_proxy.py)) that subscribes this topic and republishes the information at different topics of type [gazebo_msgs/ModelState](http://docs.ros.org/melodic/api/gazebo_msgs/html/msg/ModelState.html) for each entity (3 robots, 3 foes and 1 ball, 7 in total).
+For convenience, this package have a script ([vision_proxy.py](./scripts/vision_proxy.py)) that subscribes this topic and republishes the information at different topics of type [gazebo_msgs/ModelState](http://docs.ros.org/melodic/api/gazebo_msgs/html/msg/ModelState.html) for each entity (3 yellow team robots, 3 blue team robots and 1 ball, 7 in total).

 ```python
 # Set Gazebo Model pose and twist